Nexxus67/perlscript/README.md

 # perlscript
-Perl script for dumb hacker detection
+Perl script for dumb hacking wer server attempt detection

 # How it works